Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 In all of France, in fact.

-But if this is your first trip to the area, you're going to have to make some difficult decisions about where to go: there are so many gorgeous villages and towns sown here that choosing what to visit could be beyond daunting.
+But if this is your first trip to the area, you're going to have to make some difficult choices about where to go.

-I faced exactly this decision when I visited recently: in French they call it an embarrassment of choices, "l'embarras du choix".
+On my most recent trip, I faced this decision myself: so many towns, so little time.
+In French they call it an embarrassment of choices, "l'embarras du choix".

-If I, a Frenchwoman living in France, was overwhelmed by the choices, I can imagine you might be too, hence this practical article.
+If I, a Frenchwoman living in France, was overwhelmed by the possibilities, I can imagine you might be too, hence this practical article.

 French Riviera: South of France Map

-There is still argument about what is and isn't the French Riviera, at least at one end.
+People still argue about what is and isn't the French Riviera, at least at one end.

 Most agree that it stops at the Italian border, at Menton, in the east.
 But what about the west?
 Does it start at Hyères?
-Or does it include Marseille?
+Does it include Marseille?
 Or even more?

-For my own purposes here, I'll suggest that the Côte d'Azur, as the French Riviera is known, goes from Cannes to Menton.
+For our purposes here, I'll suggest that the Côte d'Azur, as the French Riviera is known, goes from Cannes to Menton.

-Here, then are the top 10 loveliest towns in southern France for your first visit if you're planning a trip to France.
+Here, then are the top 10 loveliest towns in southern France for your first visit if you're planning a trip to the south of France.

 1. Nice: Gateway to the French Riviera's best towns